TermuxHackz/Apple-trivia-bot/docs/README.md

 - Increasing engagement through interactive visual content
 - Offering a more diverse and challenging trivia experience

-Both text-based and image-based questions contribute equally to users' scores and achievements, maintaining a fair and balanced gameplay experience.
+Both text-based and image-based questions contribute to users' scores and achievements, with image questions being slightly less valuable to balance their potentially easier nature.

 ## Hint System

-The Apple Trivia Bot now includes a hint system to help users with challenging questions:
+The Apple Trivia Bot includes a hint system to help users with challenging questions:

 ### Hint Usage